Discover the Power of Vitamin E-Rich Foods: Nutrient-Packed Recipes Await!

 Vitamin E Food Chart

 Our satiety analysis reveals that your body craves at least 7 mg of vitamin E per 2000 calories, which is slightly more than the Dietary Reference Intake of 15 mg for men.
-However, achieving the Optimal Nutrient Intake of 20 mg per 2000 calories aligns with an impressive 21% reduction in energy intake.
+However, achieving the Optimal Nutrient Intake of 20 mg per 2000 calories from food aligns with an impressive 21% reduction in energy intake.

 Notice towards the right that a very high intake of vitamin E (e.g. from refined vegetable oils) tends to lead to a rebound satiety response.
 Once you reach the Optimal Nutrient Intake for Vitamin E, there’s no benefit of more vitamin E. Instead, it’s time to focus on your other priority nutrients.